abhra2004official/Custom-MIDI-Controller/README.md

 - Rotate the knob to control the selected parameter(s)

 # Purpose
-This project was built to understand how hardware can communicate with Windows at a lower level, from serial communication through the Windows API.
+This project was built to understand how hardware can communicate with Windows at a lower level, through the Windows API.